11 top Mountain State traditions to start this holiday

 8. Heritage Farm Way Back Weekend Christmas Village

 In the riverside city of Huntington, Heritage Farm is a museum and period-specific historical village that celebrates Appalachian heritage and history.
 Their “Way Back Weekends” are fun-filled extravaganzas of artisans, music, food and special museum tours.
-In December, it’s transformed into a cheerful Christmas village with a Holiday Market, live music, and of course, a visit from Santa Claus!
+The first 2 weekends in December, it’s transformed into a cheerful Christmas village with a Holiday Market, live music, and of course, a visit from Santa Claus!

 The small town of Harpers Ferry is one of the most history-rich places in West Virginia.
 For the holidays, the entire town comes alive with festivities.
 Streets are decorated, locals dress in period costumes of the 1860s, and 19th century folk music fills the chilly air.
 This event is also especially great for the kids, with puppet shows, storytelling and extended shopping hours throughout town.